 It is always upsetting and scary to get in a car accident, but it’s even worse when it involves an animal.
 The most common animal that gets hit by a vehicle in the United States is the deer.
+There are over one million deer-involved car accidents annually.
 Despite deer being fast on their feet and leaping impressive lengths, their “deer in headlights” complex causes them to be the victims of many car collisions.

 This article goes over information and statistics about car accidents involving deer that you should know no matter where you live.
 We look at 15 deer car accident statistics, including: